 I was inspired to create Original Worth because I’ve seen first hand, inside of the therapy office, and perhaps more astoundingly OUTSIDE of therapy, how many of us are captive to our self-doubt and unhelpful thought patterns.
 Many of us believe we are our thoughts because our thinking patterns and stories have been there for so long that we haven’t been able to separate ourselves from them.

-In my own life, I’ve seen the power and life-giving changes that have come from dismantling old, unhelpful thought patterns, raising awareness, and rewiring my brain through simple practices, and I see these changes every day in the clients I work with, particularly outside of the confines of therapy in a coaching capacity.
+In my own life, I’ve seen the power and life-giving changes that have come from dismantling old, unhelpful thought patterns, raising awareness, and rewiring my brain through simple practices, and I see these changes every day in the clients I work with.
+Being a witness to the brave and life changing work my clients embark on is my greatest privilege.

 My goal is to offer you a soft place to land, to recharge, get inspired, and to be supported.
 I don’t want this to be another “self-help” blog whose articles and tools sit collecting dust in your inbox.
 I have spent years studying the latest research in applied neuroscience and positive psychology in order to share practical ways that you can feel a bit more connected, more peaceful, and joyful throughout your day.

 When we take time to be intentional in our thinking, our whole world changes.
-Life no longer becomes something that happens to us, but something greater which we get the privilege to be a part of.
-The implications of our change are huge.
+Life no longer becomes something that happens to us, but something greater which we get some say over.
+The implications of our growth are huge.

 We become more present for our partners, our friends, and our children.
 We are more connected to our world and the people in it.
-We are more creative, we aren’t afraid to take risks or do what we have been called to do.
-We take steps forward and we are not governed by our emotions, but rather, see them as things to get curious about.
+We are more creative, and we aren’t afraid to take risks or do what we have been called to do.
+We take steps forward and we are not governed by our emotions, but rather, see them as sources of information.

 We enjoy life, finding meaning and beauty in small moments, rather than checking things off of our never-ending to-do lists, always feeling like we come up short.